 Not sure how many hours of driving lessons you require?
 Give PassMeFast’s course recommender a quick go—it’ll match you up with your ideal driving course!

 Elsewhere on our blog, we’ve already covered the reasons why intensive driving courses work.
-So, if you’re ready to take the first step in your driving journey, contact PassMeFast today on 0333 123 4949.
+So, if you’re ready to take the first step in your driving journey, contact PassMeFast today on 0333 123 4949 and we can set you up with one of our male or female instructors.
 Manual or automatic—we’ve got you covered!